-I have a Bernese Mountain Dog called Willow.
-Willow is an absolute delight.
-She is very easy going and placid and loves meeting people.
-I am often stopped in the street by people who want to stroke Willow (she has a very friendly face!).
+I visited with my Bernese Mountain Dog called Willow.
+Willow was an absolute delight, very easy going and placid and loved meeting people.
+I was often stopped in the street by people who wanted to stroke Willow (she had a very special,friendly face!).

 I also have 2 cats – however whilst they are my lovely furry companions I know they would want ‘ paying’ to visit people!
 Cats don’t do anything for nothing!
-Willow on the other hand will do anything for a fuss and some attention (and a biscuit if you happen to have one!)
+Willow on the other hand would do anything for a fuss and some attention (and a biscuit if you happen to have one!).